Living rural in the city is great – you can do it, too.

 Continue reading

-Early Saturday morning, I got up early to make it up to Pepinière Jasmin – where you can always find some native/indigenous plants, even at the end of the planting season.
+So, Saturday morning, I got up early to make it up to Pepinière Jasmin – where you can always find some native/indigenous plants even at the end of the planting season.
 One of the native plant suppliers was Aiglon Indigo.